The long and short chronological history of social media

 Year or period: 2010

-After its release, it quickly became widely popular, acquiring somewhere in the region of 2 million users within its first few months alone.
+After its release, it quickly became popular, acquiring somewhere in the region of 2 million users within its first few months alone.
 Seeing the potential for the social media platform, Facebook acquired the company in 2012.

 Year or period: 2011